eeriemyxi/mechvibes-lite/docs/themes.md

 ## Where to Get Themes
 There is a registry for these themes that are hosted by the original Mechvibes.
-You may check it out by [here](https://mechvibes.com/sound-packs/).
+You may check it out by going [here](https://mechvibes.com/sound-packs/).

 You can pick a theme there, then click on its respective <button class="learnmore-btn">Learn more</button> button.